 “We had just completed a direct mail campaign for our urgent care centers locally.
 We had just opened one in eastern Round Rock.
 Within two days of our hospital direct mail hitting, we saw that the direct mail resulted in an immediate spike,” says Lesmeister.
 “So, when we started devising this campaign, direct mail seemed like the most natural medium.
 We could cross-market the smartphone technology and we could put something in a consumer’s hands to give them the resource they needed.
 They could learn about us, but they could also educate themselves on how to be proactive in an emergency.”

 The direct mail piece included instructions on how to download the smartphone app iTriage, an acute care decision tool to guide consumers through symptoms to possible causes.
 It also incorporated GPS technology to help consumers locate emergency and urgent care services, as well as pharmacies and other medical services.

 The mailer also included a window sticker that lets first responders know the consumer’s choice of St. David’s Round Rock Medical Center as their preferred emergency room.

 It also had a wallet-size ID card for consumer-completed medical history information that proclaims to police and medics, “St. David’s Round Rock Medical Center is my ER.”

 St. David’s has filled more than 200 requests for the emergency ID kit through Internet requests.
-As a result of the campaign, there were 4,000 hits on the hospital’s website, with almost 3,000 considered “new” or unique visitors.
-Over the past three months, 150 consumers have mentioned the piece upon their arrival at St. David’s emergency room, according to Elizabeth Christian & Associates.
+As a result of the campaign, there were 4,000 hits on the hospital’s website.
+Almost 3,000 considered as “new” or unique visitors.
+Over the past three months, 150 consumers have mentioned the piece upon their arrival at St. David’s emergency room.
 Physicians have also requested the packets to hand out in their offices.
 The medical center has provided 1,000 additional ID kits across the market, specifically to physician offices.

 Thank you to Pamela Oldham and DM News for some great research and information!